dapr/java-sdk/README.md

 **If your application needs to suscribe to topics or register Actors in Dapr, for example, then start debugging your app first and run dapr with load balancer last.**

 Reminder: for Dapr, your application is listening to port `3001` and not `3000` since it can only see the load balancer's port.

+**If using Visual Studio Code, also consider [this solution as well](https://github.com/dapr/docs/tree/master/howto/vscode-debugging-daprd).**